Untitled design (8).png

 Hay Description

-Contains medium length, softer leaves compared to the Coarse Orchard Grass.
-Minimal leaf crush and is fragrant!
+This batch contains medium length, softer leaves compared to the Coarse Orchard Grass and minimal leaf crush.

 Features

-No stems and seed heads, beautiful long leaves with minimal dust.
+No stems and seed heads, beautiful leaves with minimal dust.

 Our Recommendations